alexdrone/Render/README.md

                 })
             ]),

-            // This node will be part of the tree only when featured == false.
+            // This node will be part of the tree only when featured == false. * when(!self.album?.featured, ComponentNode<UILabel>().configure({ view in
-            // - Note: This can also be accomplished with a StaticComponentView by setting
-            // the 'hidden' property in the configuration closure. when(!self.album?.featured, ComponentNode<UILabel>().configure({ view in
                 $0.style.justifyContent = .FlexEnd
                 $0.text = "2016"